-- 3.11.
-Mobile species are defined here as those that utilise ('functionally-linked') land or water beyond the European site boundary for some part of their lifecycle be it seasonally, diurnally or even intermittently.
-It is this aspect in particular which requires consideration of the nondesignated stretch of the river that bisects the towns in this HRA. - 3.12.
-Again, this is typically associated with new, built development but these species can be vulnerable to a range of both localised and strategic effects away from protected areas.
-Therefore, in the case of lamprey, bullhead and otter, effects on water quality and resources will have to be considered both up and downstream, and, in terms of otter populations, attention will also have to be paid to land-take, construction or disturbance on potentially wider areas of land. - 3.13.
-Table 4 shows that all the mobile species, otter, river and sea lamprey, and bullhead could be affected and potentially, Policies RC1, RC2, CF1 and N1 could be implicated.
+- 3.10 Mobile species are defined here as those that utilise ('functionally-linked') land or water beyond the European site boundary for some part of their lifecycle be it seasonally, diurnally or even intermittently.
+It is this aspect in particular which requires consideration of the nondesignated stretch of the river that bisects the towns in this HRA. - 3.11 Again, this is typically associated with new, built development but these species can be vulnerable to a range of both localised and strategic effects away from protected areas.
+Therefore, in the case of lamprey, bullhead and otter, effects on water quality and resources will have to be considered both up and downstream, and, in terms of otter populations, attention will also have to be paid to land-take, construction or disturbance on potentially wider areas of land. - 3.12 Tables 4 and 6 show that all the mobile species, otter, river and sea lamprey, and bullhead could be affected and potentially, Policies RC1, RC2, CF1 and N1 could be implicated.
 However, whilst water pollution is listed as a threat in the SIP for the River Derwent, 'disturbance' is not (Table 3).
-For the avoidance of doubt, this does not apply to the floating vegetation community.